29 Aug 2022

 The above weather readings reflect the average temperatures (degrees Fahrenheit), wind velocity (MPH) and precipitation (inches) over a length of ten years at Cape Hatteras.

-After viewing the chart, it's apparent that if you want to take a swim in the Atlantic during your Outer Banks vacation, then you should definitely plan your visit during the months of May – Oct., Of course, you can still swim in the Atlantic during the other months of the year, but you're probably going to need a wet suit if you don’t want to freeze to death.
-You can read more about the weather on the OBX by visiting our Outer Banks Weather Information page on our website.
+After viewing the chart, it's apparent that if you want to take a swim in the Atlantic during your Outer Banks vacation, then you should definitely plan your visit during the months of May through October.
+Though water temperatures in the Outer Banks will be much colder, you can still swim in the Atlantic during the other months of the year, but you're probably going to need a wetsuit if you don’t want to freeze to death.
+You can read more about the weather on the OBX by visiting our Outer Banks Weather Information page.
+Now that you have taken a look at the OBX weather, it’s time to book your accommodations!
+Explore our outer banks vacation rentals below today!

 Frequently Asked Questions